 Touting such esteemed ski locations as Sugar Bowl (one of Olympian Daron Rahlves’ first training grounds) and Boreal and events like the Amgen Tour (which Nevada City served as the 2010 stage one starting point while Truckee hosted stage two for the 2011 tour), Nevada County flies under the radar as one of the nation’s ultimate playgrounds, which is just the way we like it.
-And, while skiing and biking may be what attracts a good share of Nevada County visitors (and residents), kayaking, rafting, golf, fishing and hiking round out a roster of year-round activities.
+And, while skiing and biking may be what attracts a good share of Nevada County visitors (and residents), gold panning, kayaking, rafting, golf, fishing and hiking round out a roster of year-round activities.

 The Nevada City Bicycle Classic says it all.
 Endless mountain bike trails say even more.
 The Classic is the second-oldest race in the nation and in addition to die-hard local riders, the Father’s Day event attracts the likes of Lance Armstrong and Greg LeMond.
 Off-road riding is just as popular, making the area one of the most popular bicycling areas in the U.S. with trails crisscrossing the Yuba River and meandering through the Sierra Nevada foothills and peaks.
 Tour of Nevada City Bicycle Shop offers year-round rides and classes as well as rentals, gear and great advice and the Bicyclists of Nevada County keeps an updated guide of off-road trails.Cyclepaths in downtown Truckee provides High Sierra maps, shuttles and tours.

 A wise man once said land was created to provide a place for boats to visit.
 This adage certainly applies to Nevada County where lakes, streams and reservoirs offer plenty of boating options.
 Boaters love exploring Rollins Lake near Colfax or Bullard’s Bar Reservoir and Scotts Flat Lake in Nevada City.
 In Penn Valley boaters can launch a day of fun at Englebright and Martis Creek lakes.
 High country boaters gravitate to Donner Lake, Bowman Lake and Stampede/Boca reservoir areas.
 For a different slant on the boating theme, try a day of white water rafting with one of the outfitters that operate on the nearby American, Yuba and Truckee rivers.